Cambridge-ICCS/ONEFlux/docs/ustar_cp_migration.md

 # Migrating ustar_cp from MATLAB to Python

-In 2024-25, a team from the Institute of Computing for Climate Science undertook to translate the MATLAB implementation of the ustar_cp step of ONEFlux into Python 3.
+In 2024-25, a team from the Institute of Computing for Climate Science, University of Cambridge, undertook to translate the MATLAB implementation of the ustar_cp step of ONEFlux into Python 3.
 This document summarises the approach and provides a final 'retirement plan' for the MATLAB code.

 Team at Cambridge: